-Following a review of the fee analysis and staff input, the Ad Hoc Committee recommended to adopt the calculated traffic impact fee of \$228 per Average Daily Trip (ADT) with the inclusion of Active Transportation projects in the Traffic Impact Fee program.
+Attachment 4 provides the calculation of the traffic impact fee of \$231 per ADT based on a revised list of capital improvement projects and the inclusion of Active Transportation projects.
+Following a review of the fee analysis and staff input, the Ad Hoc Committee recommended to continue the current traffic impact fee of \$235 per Average Daily Trip (ADT) with the inclusion of Active Transportation projects in the Traffic Impact Fee program.
 In addition, the Ad Hoc Committee recommended to continue the allocation of up to ten percent (10%) of traffic impact fees towards traffic signal synchronization projects.